 The Cintas line-item taxonomy and the GL bucket each one usually lands in

 A weekly Cintas invoice prints the same dozen-or-so categories across every site: rental lines, services, surcharges, exceptions, and the occasional one-time charge.
-The list below is the working taxonomy AP teams use when they sit down to extract Cintas weekly invoice line items for garment rental, mat rental, restroom and the rest into a spreadsheet, with a sensible GL bucket beside each.
+The list below is the working taxonomy AP teams use when they sit down to map a Cintas weekly invoice into a spreadsheet column by column, with a sensible GL bucket beside each.
 The choice of GL is a company-specific call driven by your chart of accounts and what the controller wants visible at month-end; this is a menu of buckets to consider, not a one-true-answer.

 Pivot the invoice from service-type-first to location-first